ferdinandvanwyk/gs2_correlation/doc/source/analysis_overview.rst

 becomes immediately apparent since the time resolution is enough to resolve plasma frame quantities but not lab frame quantities.
-For this reason, time interpolation is almost certainly needed, and a factor four is recommended, following `PoP 2009`_.
+For this reason, time interpolation is almost certainly needed, and a factor four is recommended, following [Holland, PoP 2009].
 The level of time interpolation is set using the `time_interp_fac` configuration variable and a warning is printed out if changing to the lab frame without some time interpolation.
 The lab frame time correlation analysis is written to a separate folder called 'time_lab_frame'.